remy29/tweeter/README.md

 # Tweeter Project
 Tweeter is a simple, single-page Twitter clone.
-A lighthouse labs student project using HTML, CSS, JS, jQuery and AJAX  on the front-end, and Node, Express and MongoDB back-end skills.
+A project using HTML, CSS, JS, jQuery and AJAX  on the front-end, and Node, Express and MongoDB back-end skills.

 ## Final Product